 424. Physics of Therapeutic Radiology.
 (1) F, W, Sp.
 Prerequisite: Residents assigned to therapeutic radiology.
+Lecture-Seminar 1 hour.
 V. Smith

 A lecture-seminar course with practical sessions to provide the resident with a basic knowledge of radiological physics with special reference to those aspects relating to therapeutic radiology.